 Features & Design

 Because pockets earned their own scoring metric, this category looks to all the other features of each product.
 We looked at capacity, bulky items attachment points, any bonus features to help us get a sense of what purpose each vest holds.
-We were so impressed with the storage on the VaporHowe and loved its attention to small details, both of which helped earn this vest a 9/10 in this category.
+We were so impressed with the storage on the VaporHowe and loved its attention to small details.

 While we'll talk more about pockets below, for this class, we looked at bulky item storage.
 While the Ultra Vesta features a durable bungee on the back, the VaporHowe utilizes a large variety of pockets, including one giant stretchy one.
 We had no problem shoving a rain jacket, climbing shoes, and an extra layer in this pocket and felt that it was a solid competitor to the Ultimate Direction's bungee which, though large enough for most bulky items, left us feeling worried that we might unknowingly drop something.